BrianHVB/EchoTrader/README.md

 # EchoTrader

-Simple modular application for creating, testing, and simulating trading algorithms.
+Simple modular application for harvesting data from cryptocurrency exchanges and for creating and simulating trading strategies.